 The Frederick National Laboratory provides support for more than 400 domestic and overseas clinical trials, as well as drug development and production.

 - Molecular Characterization of Clinical Specimens

 - Preclinical and CGMP Manufacturing

-The Frederick National Lab provides critical support to domestic and international efforts related to cancer, HIV, Ebola, respiratory viruses, and other infectious diseases.
+The Frederick National Laboratory provides critical support to domestic and international efforts related to cancer, HIV, Ebola, respiratory viruses, and other infectious diseases.
 Support includes managing laboratory equipment, training personnel, responding to information technology needs, and program/project management.
-FNL staff respond urgently to emerging health threats by providing resources and expertise to plan, implement, conduct, and analyze clinical research studies and projects.
+Frederick National Laboratory staff respond urgently to emerging health threats by providing resources and expertise to plan, implement, conduct, and analyze clinical research studies and projects.

-As a shared national resource, The Frederick National Lab has vast repositories of research materials available to biomedical investigators nationwide.
+As a shared national resource, The Frederick National Laboratory has vast repositories of research materials available to biomedical investigators nationwide.
 These include more than 15 million biological specimens, frozen tumor samples, research reagents, and genetically engineered mouse models of human cancers.
-The lab provides technical project management to repositories capable of accommodating all types of commercially available biospecimen storage with mechanical freezers and cryogenic units.
+The laboratory provides technical project management to repositories capable of accommodating all types of commercially available biospecimen storage with mechanical freezers and cryogenic units.

 The Biopharmaceutical Development Program (BDP) has expertise in cell line development, protein/virus isolation and purification, small-to-pilot scale fermentation and cell culture, and formulation/lyophilization—freeze drying to preserve products.